South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 Prediction Markets in South Carolina: Legal Sports Wagering via Financial Contracts

 Prediction markets have emerged as a genuinely novel legal workaround for South Carolina residents who want to wager on real-world outcomes.
-Because traditional sports betting is prohibited under state law, several companies (operating under federal Commodity Futures Trading Commission (CFTC) oversight) offer "event contracts" that are classified as financial derivatives rather than gambling products.
+Because traditional sports betting is prohibited under state law, several companies (operating under the Commodity Futures Trading Commission (CFTC)) offer "event contracts" that are classified as financial derivatives rather than gambling products.
 This regulatory distinction is what allows them to operate in states like South Carolina, where sports wagering is otherwise banned.

 The mechanics are straightforward: you buy a "Yes" or "No" contract on a specific outcome, say, "Will the Kansas City Chiefs win the Super Bowl?", at a price between $0.01 and $1.00 that reflects the market's implied probability.
 If your outcome occurs, the contract settles at $1.00.
 If it doesn't, it settles at $0.00.
 The profit or loss is the difference between your entry price and the settlement value.
 It functions economically like a sports bet, but it is regulated as a financial instrument.